 Price to expand: Extreme

 Overview: Every human-colonized planet has to provide soldiers to the Astra Militarum (also known as the Imperial Guard).
 There are so many recruits, they’re considered more expendable than ammunition.
-Tanks, artillery, rows of conscripts, hardened veterans, and sheer power through weight of numbers: this is the Astra Militarum’s mantra.
+Tanks, artillery, rows of conscripts, hardened veterans, and sheer power through the weight of numbers: this is the Astra Militarum’s mantra.

-Why to play them: Deploy your units, insert tank shells and ordnance into your enemies’ nether regions, and use your infantry as human walls.
+Why play them: Deploy your units, insert tank shells and ordnance into your enemies’ nether regions, and use your infantry as human walls.
 Astra Militarum coined the phrase “leaf blower army,” in the sense that playing them is like starting up a leaf blower, pointing it at the tabletop, and blowing your opponent’s models off it.

 Why not to play them: You won’t make friends playing this faction.
-They’re also a huge investment in your time and money, because there are so many models available, and they’re so cheap to roster.
+They’re also a huge investment in your time and money, because there are so many models available, and they’re so cheap to the roster.

 Painting/modeling difficulty: High